 On Tuesday, September 5th, 2017, the Trump administration announced that the Deferred Action for Childhood Arrivals (DACA) Program is being rescinded, with a 6-month phase-out plan put immediately into place.

 What does this mean for DACA recipients?
 The details are still emerging, and we will be updating the resources listed on this web page as they become available.

 Due to a federal court order, the U.S. Citizenship and Immigration Services (USCIS) has resumed accepting requests to renew a grant of deferred action under DACA.
 Until further notice, and unless otherwise provided by the USCIS, the DACA policy will operate on the terms in place before it was rescinded on September 5, 2017.

 Know Your Rights

 Stay Enrolled in School!
-The Federal government's decision to rescind DACA does not affect State regulations, particularly the ability of AB 540 (California Dream Act) students to attend a public Community College in California.
+The Federal government's initial decision to rescind DACA, and the current federal court order temporarily allowing for DACA renewal requests to continue, do not affect State regulations, particularly the ability of AB 540 (California Dream Act) students to attend a public Community College in California.

 - AB 540 (California Dream Act) students still have the ability to qualify for in-state tuition rates (per exemption from non-resident tuition fees).